 Yes, I know we mentioned this last month – but it would appear that not everybody read it!
 And abiding by it could save you from a hefty fine.

 Many companies now specialise in tracking down illegally used images, making it very easy to identify the person responsible for uploading them.
 We know this because we tend to get the first letter from the company’s solicitors because it appears on the site.
 We then have to carry out the unpleasant task of forwarding it to the person who posted the image.
-An automatic fine is payable even if you immediately remove the photo.
+Even if you immediately remove the photo, an automatic fine is payable.

-If you doubt whether you should be displaying a photo in your advertising, I’d recommend removing it immediately (and then trying to get the necessary permission).
+If you doubt whether you should display a photo in your advertising, I’d recommend removing it immediately (and then trying to get the necessary permission).

 How do you know if your photos are being used by someone else?
-In case it is interesting, Here’s one way to find out.
+If it is interesting, here’s one way to find out.

 This will reveal image-based search results.
 Scroll down to be:

-NB: Before you embark upon the latter point, be aware that posting images on some social media sites may mean you give up some of your copyright, e.g. Somebody adding one of your photos to their Pinterest Board or sharing it on Instagram.
+NB: Before you embark on the latter point, be aware that posting images on some social media sites may mean you give up some of your copyright.
+For example, someone may add one of your photos to their Pinterest Board or share it on Instagram.

 ECO-NEWS AND TIPS